lando/lando/docs/config/recipes.md

 While a decent amount config is the same from recipe to recipe we recommend you consult the documentation for the recipe you intend to use for the full list of its config options.
 :::

-For example here are some of the configurable things in the [LAMP](./lamp.md) recipe.
+For example, here are some of the configurable things in the [LAMP](./lamp.md) recipe.

 ```yml
 recipe: lamp